 Rio de Janeiro is framed by majestic mountains of lush green that descend right down to its vibrant beaches.
 The unusual port of Rio de Janeiro opens up like a river mouth on the south Atlantic coast, where rock faces curl around the bay in a protective embrace.
 Washes of deep blues and greens are a feast for the eyes during the day.
 At night the glittering lights reflect off the water while an eternal samba beat thumps through the heart of the city.
+You do not want to miss this city on your trip to Brazil.

 - The Copacabana beach is a 4 km of pure energy on a stretch of sand that separates the city from the ocean, grab a caipirinha from a local vendor and watch the local kids show off their soccer skills or lay a towel down and soak up the Rio de Janeiro sunshine with some of the world’s most beautiful people.